apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 #### 1. Camera matrix and distortion coefficients

 I start preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Then I compute the camera calibration and distortion coefficients.
-I applied this distortion correction to the test image.
 Here is an example of a distortion corrected calibration image.

 ![alt text][image1]